 [Your name]

-Pro-tip: Don’t pick the most recent post on their social media feed (that could be perceived as lazy).
-Instead, take a few minutes to see if there is a recurring theme or product mention within their posts.
+Tip: Don’t pick the most recent post on their social media feed (that could be perceived as lazy).
+Take a few minutes to see if there is a recurring theme or product mention within their posts.
 If so, choose one that discusses this overarching point or product.

 If you can intrigue them with their own subject matter, it will only increase the chances of them replying to you.

-Going after prospects who use your competitor’s products is a proven age-old tactic, so you should definitely have a cold email template to cover this as well.
+Going after prospects who use your competitor’s products is a proven tactic when deployed delicately.

-The thing about pitching your competition’s customers is you must walk a fine line.
 You don’t want to accidentally throw your competitors under the bus and risk your reputation.
-Instead, your aim needs to be getting the prospect to draw their own conclusion that your product is a better fit.
+Instead, you need to get the prospect to draw their own conclusion that your product is a better fit.

-LeadIQ recommends highlighting your company’s strengths in the email as they relate to the prospect.
+Highlight your company’s strengths in the email as they relate to the prospect.
+Use an example of a customer who benefitted from switching from your competitor to your tool and benefitted.

 Here’s how to position your product against a competitor’s: